 What is Capital Gains Tax (CGT)?

-Capital Gains Tax is a personal tax on the profit when you sell an asset.
-You are taxed on the gain you make not on the total monies received.
+Capital Gains Tax is a personal tax on the profit when you sell (dispose) an asset.
+You are taxed on the gain you make, not on the total monies received.

-How to work out my Capital Gains Tax (CGT)?
+How do I work out my Capital Gains Tax (CGT)?

-Your CGT will be worked out by the HMRC from what you have filled out from your tax return.
+Your CGT will have to be reported to the HMRC.
+They will then work this out from what you have report and/or filled out from your tax return.

-If you subscribe to the basic rate Income tax: You will pay either 18% or 28% depending on the size of the gain and the amount of income you receive.
+If you subscribe to the basic rate Income tax: You will pay either 10% up to 28% depending on the size of the gain and the amount of income you receive.
+It will also depend on the asset.

 Let's continue from the example above and work out what tax Mr Bullion owes for both scenarios: